- Kevin

-I was recently challenged by a Christian brother regarding the doctrine of Eternal Security for believers.
+I was recently challenged by an acquaintance regarding the doctrine of Eternal Security for believers.
 His main scriptural reference to support the view that your salvation can be lost was John 15:1-6 which we'll look at later.
-This issue seems to come up fairly frequently in Christian discussions, and I think it is really a theological issue rather than a practical question.
-Meaning, if you're asking that question and concerned about your salvation then you are most likely saved.
+I also recently heard someone say that John 15 is the primary scripture to support the view that salvation can be lost.
+This issue seems to come up fairly frequently in Christian discussions, and it's very important to know that salvation is all of God and is not something we could ever earn and not something we can lose by our actions.
+See this post for more: https://www.titusmin.com/post/am-i-still-saved-if

 Take the scenario of a Christian that "falls away", rejects Jesus Christ, and turns from the truth.
 There are plenty of examples.
 Many people in the bible turned from the Lord, or committed heinous sins but were still saved.
-Saul, Solomon, David, Samson, come to mind..
+Saul, Solomon, David, Samson, come to mind.
+There is not a single example in all of Scripture of someone "losing" their salvation.

 But theoretically could a saved person lose their salvation?

-As always, if there's disagreement between the followers of Christ, we should always go to the source and see what God's Word has to say on the subject and let Scripture be our final authority.
+As always, we should go to the source and see what God's Word has to say on the subject and let Scripture be our final authority.

 "My sheep hear my voice, and I know them, and they follow me: And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand.
 My Father, which gave them me, is greater than all; and no man is able to pluck them out of my Father's hand."
 (John 10:27-29)

 This is a rock-solid passage to show that once saved we will be kept in the strong hand of Almighty God.
 The objection is, "Yeah God won't let us go, but we can jump out of His hand if we want."
 Really?
 The "hand of God" is so weak that you can leap out at will?
 The verses says "NO MAN", and that includes YOU!
-So this is a frail objection to the passage, but let's look at some other verses anyway.
+God is greater than all.
+So this is a frail objection to the passage, that doesn't hold water, but let's look at some other verses anyway.

 "Now unto him that is able to keep you from falling, and to present you faultless before the presence of his glory with exceeding joy."
 (Jude 24)